ChechuJA/OCITest/Descargables/Terraform/terraform-questions.md

 > Specifying a versions is not mandatory.
 When a version is not specified, Terraform just downloads the latest version

 #### Q207.
 While deploying a virtual machine, the first launch user_data script fails due to race condition with another resource deployed during the same Terraform run.

-- [x] A. What is the least disruptive method to correct the issue?
+What is the least disruptive method to correct the issue?

-- [ ] B. Run terraform taint against the virtual machine’s resource name, then terraform apply.
+- [ ] A. Run terraform taint against the virtual machine’s resource name, then terraform apply.
-- [ ] C. Restart the virtual machine from the cloud portal.
+- [ ] B. Restart the virtual machine from the cloud portal.
-- [ ] D. Run terraform apply again.
+- [ ] C. Run terraform apply again.
-- [ ] E. Run terraform destroy then terraform apply.
+- [ ] D. Run terraform destroy then terraform apply.

 > Reference https://developer.hashicorp.com/terraform/language/resources/provisioners/syntax